On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

 \subsection{Preliminaries on Split Parabolic Subgroups and Split Tori}

-We recall some facts and notation regarding parabolic subgroups and tori in symmetric pairs, most of which can be found in \cite{hel}.
-For clarity, we shall refer to a subgroup of $P$ as a parabolic subgroup if it is the $F$-rational points of a parabolic subgroup of $\textbf{G}$ which is defined over $F$.
-Sometimes we also refer to such subgroups as parabolic $F$-subgroups.
+We recall some facts and notation regarding parabolic subgroups and tori in symmetric pairs, most of which can be found in \cite{HW93}.
+In general, by a parabolic subgroup of $G$ we mean the $F$-points of a parabolic subgroup of $\bd{G}$ defined over $F$.